Doctor of Nursing Practice Application Checklist

 4. How does the program work?

 Courses are offered using an executive model, with online courses that are geared towards working professionals.
-However, you need to be on-campus three times during your time in the program; itineraries and dates will be provided in advance so that you may work out your schedule.
+However, BSN-DNP students will need to be on-campus four times and MSN-DNP students will need to be on campus three times during your time in the program.
+Itineraries and dates will be provided in advance so that you may work out your schedule.

 5. How much will it cost to live in Hilo?